medplum/medplum/packages/docs/docs/self-hosting/install-on-gcp.md

 ### Generate configuration secret {#generate-configuration-secret}

-The configuration secret holds the medplum application configuration and it contains the connection strings to the rest of the infrastructure that we deployed before, using terraform.
+The configuration secret holds the Medplum application configuration and it contains the connection strings to the rest of the infrastructure that we deployed before, using terraform.

 **1\.
 Create the Secret in Secret Manager:**